 Self-defense shooting laws are in place to protect people from owners who want to fire their guns at every opportunity.
 Below, you’ll learn when you’re allowed to shoot and what elements true self-defense has.

-There are no specific self-defense gun laws, per se.
+There are no specific self defense shooting and gun laws, per se.
 If you kill someone, either with a gun or something else, that’s an automatic homicide.
 If you can prove it’s for self-defense, then it’s justified homicide.

-There are laws, however, governing the justified use of deadly force, such as the following.
+There are laws, however, governing the justified use of deadly force, such as the following self defense shooting.